Supercouple: Celebrity

 Robert Thompson, director of the Centre for the Study of Popular Television, said the coupling of A-list stars like Pitt and Jolie, or in years gone by Elizabeth Taylor and Richard Burton, was "a paparazzi's dream come true".
 He added that "as silly as it sounds, this new tendency to make up single names for two people, like 'Bennifer' (Ben Affleck and Jennifer Lopez) and 'TomKat' (Tom Cruise and Katie Holmes), is an insightful idea'.
 'Brangelina' has more cultural equity than their two star parts."

-In India, cricketer Virat Kohli and Bollywood actress Anushka Sharma started dating in 2013, and tied the knot in December 2017, forming one of contemporary India's most famous and talked-about supercouple.
+In India, cricketer Virat Kohli and Bollywood actress Anushka Sharma started dating in 2013, and married in December 2017, forming one of contemporary India's most famous and talked-about supercouple.
 They have been referred to as 'Virushka', in line with Hollywood pairings such as 'Brangelina'.
 Similarly, actors John Abraham and Bipasha Basu are a former supercouple.
 Other Indian power couples, usually associated with the Hindi film industry, include: Amitabh Bachchan and Jaya Bachchan; Abhishek Bachchan and Aishwarya Rai; Mansoor Ali Khan Pataudi (cricketer) and Sharmila Tagore; Dharmendra and Hema Malini; Saif Ali Khan and Kareena Kapoor.

 Polly Vernon of the British newspaper The Guardian summed up her analysis of what makes a celebrity supercouple in her May 25, 2000 article: